eturcotte270/Senior-Design/Project_Plan/Milestones.md

 Deliverables: List of interactive features broken down by page

-#### Database Management
-- Obtain 2025 MLB Schedule data
-- Design a relational database for schedule and user data
-- Set up the relational database
-- Place schedule data in a database

-Deliverables: Relational database diagram, functional database with MLB data

 #### UI Development
-- Implement all pages layout and design (HTML/CSS)
+- Implement all pages layout and design (JSP/CSS)

 Deliverables: All page layouts meeting design requirements

 #### Interactivity Development
-- Implement all interactive features (JavaScript/Java)
+- Implement all interactive features (JavaScript/Java/SQL)

 Deliverables: Interactive application meeting all design requirements

 #### Testing
-- Create tests for all application features
+- Create tests for all application features and data manipulation
 - Perform testing
 - Document testing

 Deliverables: Fully tested and documented web application

 #### Push to Production
-- Research how to publish webpage
-- Publish webpage for public view
+- Publish webpage for department use
+- Maintain a log for defects and additions for future releases

-Deliverables: Published web application for all to enjoy
+Deliverables: Published web application for department to enjoy and continue to enhance the application

 #### Documentation
 - Create fall design presentation